barboraberkova/english-for-designers/homework-6.md

 Hi, I'm Bara, the Head of Design at Keyspace Media.
 I believe that design is the solution for our world to function—it's everything around us, shaping us and making our world a better place.
 I hold the view that small details truly matter, even the ones no one can see, because they define the quality of everything we create.

+## Another version (for the main page)
+I’m Barbora Berková, Head of Design at Keyspace Media.

+I am a multidisciplinary designer dedicated to transforming complex ideas into clear, meaningful visual stories.
+I believe design is a vital component of how our world functions, and I thrive in collaborative environments where we create solutions that feel both intentional and human.

+If you'd like to connect or discuss a project, you can reach me at [contact info].